The Lost Value of Music in Public Education: How to Find a Music Community

 Over the past several years, Music education programs have deteriorated in the public school systems.

 With the "No Child Left Behind" (NCLB) program initiated in 2001, this law became the primary standard for K–12 general education in the United States.
 It held public schools accountable for how children learned and achieved in the classroom.
-It was extremely controversial partly because it penalized schools that did not show academic improvement.
+It was highly controversial, partly because it penalized schools that did not show academic improvement.

 The "Every Student Succeeds Act" (ESSA) replaced the NCLB in 2015.
 It kept some parts of NCLB and repealed others.
 It modified but did not eliminate provisions relating to the standardized tests given to students.